liangrog/lmdo/README.md

 -----
 You can either use session (`Profile`) or configure AWS key and secret (`AWSKey, AWSSecret`) in lmdo.yml

-To use session, you will need to create two files:
+If using session, you will need to create two files:

     ~/.aws/config and ~/.aws/credentials